cboard-org/cboard-io/_18n/en/help/help.md.md

 ### Speech capabilities

-In order to adjust speech capabilities, go into settings, and under the 'language' category
+In order to adjust speech capabilities, go into settings, and under the 'Language' category is the 'Speech' category.
+When you press 'Speech' you will be able to edit the pitch and pace of speech on Cboard.

 ### Export and import

 ### Display capabilities